BoDonkey/pally-extension/README.md

 For CentOS, follow these steps:

 1. **Update Packages**:
-   Ensure your package manager is up to date:
+   Ensure your package manager is up-to-date:
    ```bash
    sudo yum update -y
    ```